Jim Cornette: Personal life

 On December 17, 2017, Cornette stated that he is a democratic socialist.
 In March 2018, Cornette voiced his support for the March for Our Lives rally; he made additional statements advocating for gun control and criticizing the National Rifle Association of America.
 In November 2023, Cornette publicly denounced the comments of Knox County, Tennessee mayor Glenn Jacobs, formerly Kane and an employee of Cornette's in SMW, over gun control.

 Cornette endorsed Democratic candidate Kamala Harris for president in the 2024 election.

 Cornette is an atheist and is highly critical of religion, mocking televangelists such as Benny Hinn and Pat Robertson.

 Cornette has a criminal record which includes a number of assaults, mostly stemming from incidents involving fights with fans who attacked him while he was a manager in the 1980s.
 The record has made it difficult for him to work in Canada, and he was turned away from the Canadian border in November 2010.

 A notable altercation involving the Midnight Express and fans at the Raleigh County Armory on May 29, 1987, eventually made its way to the Supreme Court of Appeals of West Virginia in Massey v.
 Jim Crockett Promotions, Inc. The case was cited in West Virginia law textbooks and studied in university.
 One of the issues in the case was whether it was possible for a person to string as many profanities in as short amount of time as the plaintiffs claim Cornette said that night.

-Jacobs' predecessor as Knox County mayor, Tim Burchett, declared November 17, 2014 "Jim Cornette Day" during a Southeastern Championship Wrestling taping in Knoxville.
+Glenn Jacobs' predecessor as Knox County mayor, Tim Burchett, declared November 17, 2014 "Jim Cornette Day" during a Southeastern Championship Wrestling taping in Knoxville.